10 Common Pregnancy Problems in First Trimester

 7. Difficulty Breathing

-Increased levels of progesterone during the first trimester contributes to shortness of breath.
+Increased levels of progesterone during the first trimester contribute to shortness of breath.
 Working slowly, sitting up straight, and sleeping on propped up pillows might help with easing breathing problems during the first trimester of pregnancy.
 Once you’re past the first trimester, the shortness of breath usually occurs around the third trimester when your uterus pushes up against the diaphragm and lungs, making it difficult to take a deep breath.
 If wheezing, palpitations, or coughing accompany shortness of breath, then you should let your doctor know immediately.
 They may be able to tell the difference between plain shortness of breath and other complications.

 8. Spotting or Vaginal Bleeding